Skip to main content

 Frequently Asked Questions

-What is a minimum viable day?
+What is A minimum viable day?

 A minimum viable day (MVD) is a pre-planned set of 2-3 essential actions that keep your life and goals moving forward on days when you can't follow your full routine.
 It's the smallest meaningful version of your day, designed to maintain momentum without demanding peak effort.
 The concept borrows from the startup idea of a minimum viable product — the simplest thing that still delivers value.